 - Inability to follow plans (e.g., can no longer balance a checkbook or follow a recipe)

 - A decline in judgment or critical thinking

 - Disorientation (confusion about the time or place)

 - General confusion (often strongest in the evening)

 - Difficulty holding a conversation (e.g., forgetting words, forgetting one’s point, or being repetitive)

 - Inability to recognize loved ones and acquaintances

 - Decline in personal care

 Mood and Psychology

-A certain diagnosis of Alzheimer's disease can only be made with an autopsy that includes examining brain tissue with a microscope.
-Therefore, to determine whether a patient might have Alzheimer's, doctors attempt to rule out other causes for dementia.
+A certain diagnosis of Alzheimer’s disease can only be made with an autopsy that includes examining brain tissue with a microscope.
+Therefore, to determine whether a patient might have Alzheimer’s, doctors attempt to rule out other causes for dementia.
 There are dozens of possible causes, so many tests might be recommended.
-These are described above in Diagnosing the Cause of Dementia.
-Other common sorts of diagnostic tests are described below.
+Some common diagnostic tests are described below.